thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `from AnnA import * ; a = AnnA(YOUR ARGUMENTS HERE)`, to figure out which arguments to use, read the `usage` section below
 * *wait a while, the first time you run it on a deck is long because sBERT has to compute all the embeddings*
 * Enjoy your filtered deck, but don't empty it or rebuilt it.
 You can delete it though.
+* To do this by batch, take a look at the file `autorun_example.py`
 * Open an issue telling me your remarks and suggestion

 ### Usage and arguments